ennis/fluff/GUI_NOTES.md

 (even if it is mostly hidden from the user).
 Widget manipulation methods should take a special receiver with traversal context, like masonry.
 However, unlike masonry, containers don't hold the list of their children.

+# Limit what a widget can do in a `&mut self` method

+- Can enumerate its children
+- Cannot remove itself from the tree

+# ViewModels

+It makes no sense to have separate model objects for some elements (e.g. a TextEditState for a TextEdit) if they can only be used by one element.
+Might as well control the